Paloma-Sanchez/p-mail/vue-how-to-call-method-child-parent.md

 ### 3. Call the method from the parent

-Good!
+Great job!
 Now that we added `ref` to each `FormField` instance, we can easily refer to them from our TypeScript.
 If you would like to focus on, say, the email field from the `Form` parent, you can call:

 ```typescript
 // -- Run this code from a method in the Form parent: --